 This mountain town is well known as one of the best ski resorts in the country, but there's far more to see and do than just hit the slopes.
 Rent a cozy yurt at Galena Lodge and pop by Warfield Brewery and Distillery for upscale pub fare and brews.
 For the best meal in town, head to Rickshaw, a southeast Asian-inspired eatery serving everything from Korean fried chicken to Thai coconut curry noodles.
 Sun Valley has always attracted artists (after all, Ernest Hemingway was a frequent visitor), and Friesen Gallery is a great place to see contemporary art.
 If you believe Sun Valley looks like the Alps, you may want to see these 17 American Towns That Are So Beautiful You'll Think You're in Europe.

 Just a stone's throw from the Wisconsin border, this tiny midwestern town boasts nature trails and a downtown area of preserved 19th-century buildings, distilleries, and wineries (Galena Cellars is a favorite).
 History buffs will love to visit Dowling House and Old Market House, both still in tact from the early 1800s.
 Stop by Galena Brewing Company to taste a dozen beers on tap and stock up on unusual popcorn flavors like cheesy garlic and cookies and cream at Great American Popcorn Company.

 Not to be confused with Tennessee's Music City—this charming town in southern Indiana is beloved for its quaint downtown filled with tasting rooms and family-run boutiques.
 It's also in close proximity to the hiking trails and natural scenery of Brown County State Park.
 Grab a room at the Allison Inn, a homey bed and breakfast just steps from the shops and restaurants along Main Street.
 Fuel up on a breakfast spread of French toast or biscuits and gravy at Hobnob Corner, sip local vintages at Cedar Creek Winery, and finish the day with pizza and beer at Big Woods.
-If you can, visit during October or November for incredible fall colors.

 Nestled in a valley along the Turkey River in the northeast corner of the state, Elkader is one of six towns that comprise Iowa's "Little Switzerland."
 With its tiny population of 1,600, Elkader is known for its friendly way of life and its picturesque views of farmland and forested hills.
 The town offers plenty of ways to enjoy the great outdoors: There is fishing, boating, and tubing down the Turkey River, hiking and biking paths open all year long, and sledding, skating, and snowshoeing at Osborne Park.
 If you're looking for a place to eat, locals will point to Schera's, an Algerian-American restaurant where you can try dishes like tajine and couscous.